About Board Bills

 During the progression of a bill it may be referred back to committee, or it may be placed on the informal calendar.
 It is possible, however, to suspend the rules so that a bill may be moved to the next portion of the agenda that it would ordinarily appear upon at the next meeting.
 Bills may be expedited in this way.

-Approval by a simple majority of at least fifteen is required for passage of most bills.
+Approval by a simple majority of at least eight is required for passage of most bills.
 The sale of any of the City's real estate or the discontinuance or establishment of administrative divisions requires a two-thirds majority vote.

 Bills finally adopted by the Board of Aldermen are presented to the Mayor for their approval or disapproval.
 Except emergency measures, each Bill finally adopted by the Board and presented to the Mayor shall not be acted upon by the Mayor within the first ten days after its adoption.
 Within twenty days after its presentation to the Mayor, the Mayor is to return it to the Board with their approval or disapproval (“veto”).
 If the Mayor does not take action within the twenty days, the Bill automatically becomes law.
 Bills become law thirty (30) days after approval by the Mayor unless a Bill has an emergency clause or a specific effective date outlining a different date.